 Codification Improvements.
-In July 2018, the FASB issued ASU No. 2018-09, "Codification Improvements".
+In July 2018, the FASB issued ASU No. 2018-09, Codification Improvements.
 These amendments include changes to clarify, correct errors in, or make minor improvements to the Codification, eliminating inconsistencies and providing clarifications in current guidance.
 This ASU affects a variety of Topics including, among others, Debt Modifications and Extinguishments (Topic 470-50), Derivatives and Hedging - Overall (Topic 815-10), Fair Value Measurement - Overall (Topic 820-10), and Financial Services - Brokers and Dealers - Liabilities (Topic 940-405).
 While some of the amendments in this Update are effective immediately upon issuance, most are effective for financial statements issued for annual periods beginning after December 15, 2018.
-The Corporation is currently assessing the impact of this ASU on the consolidated financial statements.
+The adoption of this ASU is not expected to have a material impact on the Corporation's consolidated financial statements.